 The following showcases the range of talks that members have enjoyed over the half decade or so.
 Also, you can view here brief reports of previous members outings that are held, generally, each year

-- Society Talks: Norman Churches in the LothiansA talk by Bryan Hickman was held on 18th April 2024 at the Holy Trinity Church, Church Road, Haddington.
+- Society Talk Summary: Norman Churches in the LothiansA talk by Bryan Hickman was held on 18th April 2024 at the Holy Trinity Church, Church Road, Haddington.
 The talk described the standing remains of the 12th century churches that…

 - Society Talks: Getting away from it all – Marie de Guise’s Town House, Blyth’s Close, EdinburghA talk by Dr Anna Groundwater, National Museum of Scotland was held on 14th March 2024 at the Holy Trinity Church, Church Road, Haddington.
 The following is a summary of…